 Help when you're feeling low

 If you or someone you know is feeling like life is not worth living, or if you've been bereaved by suicide, you don't have to struggle alone.
-There are a number of organisations that can help when you need it most.
+There are a number of organisations that can help when you need it most, including services listed above.
 A good place to start is your GP.

 The Campaign Against Living Miserably (CALM)